aatlasis/cve_manager/README.md

 - Query for a specific CVE:
   ./cve_manager.py -u <myuser> -ps <mypassword> -host <hostname or IP> -db <database_name> -cve 2019-2434

-- Query for all CVEs related with a product (e.g. windows), with a base metric score greater than a value (e.g. 9, that is critcal), and a publication date equal or newer than a specific year (e.g. 2018):
-  ./cve_manager.py -u <myuser> -ps <mypassword> -host <hostname or IP> -db <database_name> -pr radar -sc 9 -dt 2018

-- Query for all CVEs with a base metric score greater than a value (e.g. 9, that is critcal), and a publication date equal or newer than a specific year (e.g. 2019):
-  ./cve_manager.py -u <myuser> -ps <mypassword> -host <hostname or IP> -db <database_name> -sc 9 -dt 2019

 - Truncate the contents of all tables (required if you want to repeat the import process so as to update the data):
   ./cve_manager.py -u <myuser> -ps <mypassword> -host <hostname or IP> -db <database_name> -tr